kelexel/rstream/README.md

 Credits
 ======

-Well, this whole project was a heavy dose of trial an error + docs ingesting + google, but it would have been impossible without these persons / teams:
+I would like to extend my *diamonds for ever* to these persons / teams:

 * arut, for his patience and port of nginx-rtmp (available at https://github.com/arut/nginx-rtmp-module)
 * the people helping and improving crtmpserver, alias crtmpd, alias c++rtmpserver (available at http://www.rtmpd.com/)